dalesgit/logseq/pages/proper-27-outline-draft-2.md

 If I get to heaven I shall seek out this passionate soul, searching among the angels for one whose wings have that particular soft and lustrous sheen, and thank her.
 For it gives me some vague notion of how God must have made the world - smashing whole galaxies, more precious than eggs; slowly pouring in the dust of trampled stars and patiently stirring the primaeval goo - simply for delight and to see how it turned out.

 (2) There are 9 planets and 47 moons in our solar system.
 (Actually there are more: the Voyager spacecraft photographed several extra moons around Saturn, but their orbits are not known and they are not named yet.)
 They all spin in the same direction except one: Triton, Neptune's giant moon, orbits its planet in reverse; which means that it is rotating the other way from Neptune itself.
-All that dis-lance away, across cold space and out into the dark where the sun's light is as frail as moonshine, Triton-wrapped in crimson oceans of liquid nitrogen, down which sail majestic great blue-white icebergs of frozen methane-spins alone in a different direction.
+All that distance away, across cold space and out into the dark where the sun's light is as frail as moonshine, Triton – wrapped in crimson oceans of liquid nitrogen, down which sail majestic great blue-white icebergs of frozen methane – spins alone in a different direction.

 (3) God so loved the world that the Word (which was in the beginning and was with God and was God) became flesh and dwelt among us, full of grace and truth, and we beheld that glory, glory as of the only Son from the Father.